-The new cases number for Twin Falls is high on the moderate tier and that number is trending upward.
-Eight local long term care facilities are experiencing an outbreak.
+The new case number for Twin Falls is in the critical tier and is trending upward.
+Because of the surge in cases, contact tracing and investigation is impacted.
+Sixteen local long term care facilities are experiencing an outbreak.
 SCPHD is also monitoring cases or clusters in multiple local school districts.
-Impact on the local and regional hospitals is high.
-The positivity rate is in the moderate risk tier.
+Impact on the local and regional hospitals is critical.
+The positivity rate is in the high risk tier.

-Taking all major factors into account, the overall determined risk level is high.
+Taking all major factors into account, the overall determined risk level is critical.